yassineelhosayny/first_project/README.md

 # first_project
-this project was create it to learn and practice GitHub
+this project was created to learn and practice GitHub